-All faculty, staff, students and visitors parking a vehicle at SLU must comply with the University and state parking regulations, policies and procedures.
+All faculty, staff, students and visitors parking a vehicle at Saint Louis University must comply with University and state parking regulations, policies and procedures.

 All motor vehicle parking regulations are in effect 24 hours a day, seven days a week, including periods when classes are not in session.
 Multiple violations or continued abuse of parking regulations, policies and procedures will result in parking privileges being denied and/or relocated at owner's expense to off-campus storage.
 Mechanical problems, inclement weather or other vehicular disabilities do not justify parking violations.

-A parking permit does not guarantee you a parking space, but only an opportunity to park within a specified area or areas.
-The Office of Parking and Card Services and the Department of Public Safety are authorized to restrict the use of spaces on a temporary basis to accommodate special meetings, University-sponsored activities or construction Advance notice will be provided.
+- A parking permit does not guarantee you a parking space, but only an opportunity to park within a specified area or areas.
+The Office of Parking, Card and Transportation Services and the Department of Public Safety are authorized to restrict the use of spaces on a temporary basis to accommodate special meetings, University-sponsored activities or construction.
+Advance notice will be provided in these instances.

-Reserved/Client/Commercial Parking Spaces: Parking is restricted 24 hours a day, seven days a week for reserved spaces, client spaces and commercial parking spaces.
-Tickets will be issued and an immediate tows or booting will occur if vehicles are parked in these signed spaces.
+- Reserved/Client/Commercial Parking Spaces: Parking is restricted 24 hours a day, seven days a week for reserved spaces, client spaces and commercial parking spaces.
+Tickets will be issued and an immediate tow or booting will occur if vehicles are parked in these signed spaces.

 Restrictions by Vehicle Type

 - Small/Compact Car Space: These spaces exist to allow drivers in a garage better visibility.